 As heroin is an illicit drug, it’s unregulated and often cut with dangerous substances.
 For example, sometimes heroin is cut with flour, sugar, or other fillers that can clog the blood vessels for anyone who shoots the drug intravenously.
 Or, heroin may be cut with powerful painkillers like morphine and or Fentanyl, which can drastically increase the risk of overdose.

 Heroin addiction has a particularly high risk of fatality.
 Opiates—mostly heroin—cause four out of every five drug-related deaths in Europe.

 The drug goes by many street names, including dope, smack, H, junk, and brown.
 People typically snort, smoke, or inject heroin.

 The Effects of Heroin

-When you use heroin, you first feel a surge of intense pleasure: what many describe as a ‘rush’ of euphoria.
+When you use heroin, you first feel intense pleasure: what many describe as a ‘rush’ of euphoria.
 The intensity and length of this rush depend on how much you take, what you combine it with, and how you administer it.